pQbas/pqbas.github.io/README.md

 [Publication](https://doi.org/10.1109/ANDESCON56260.2022.9989578)

-The article introduces a method to detect and classify blueberries' ripeness levels in an agro-industrial farm, leveraging the Mask R-CNN and a custom convolutional neural network (CNN).
+In this project is introduced a method to detect and classify blueberries' ripeness levels in an agro-industrial farm, leveraging the Mask R-CNN and a custom convolutional neural network (CNN).
 Key steps include:

 - Creation of a dataset for training and validation.
 - Manual generation of masks for blueberries in images to label them based on five ripeness stages.